-- Be available to answer any questions pertaining to the local area (prior to arrival of student and during the initial one or two weeks when the student gets settled).
-Could be on phone or in person depending upon circumstances
+- Be available to answer any questions pertaining to the local area (prior to the arrival of the student and during the initial one or two weeks when the student gets settled).
+Could be on phone or in person depending on the circumstances

-- Help connect the student with Jain center or local Jain/Cultural activities and groups.
-Help out during Paryushan to the extent possible – provide information about Pratikaman, Jain food availability if provided by Jain groups (example: New York City used to have arrangements for working professionals to get Jain Dinner in New York during Paryushan)
+- Help connect the student with the Jain center or local Jain/Cultural activities and groups.
+Help out during Paryushan to the extent possible – provide information about Pratikaman, and Jain food availability if provided by Jain groups (for example: New York City used to have arrangements for working professionals to get Jain Dinner in New York during Paryushan)

-- Inquire with student if there are any questions that can be answered by host and check in with them during the first few weeks
+- Inquire with the student if there are any questions that can be answered by the host and check in with them during the first few weeks

-- If possible, offer to assist with arrival (pick up from airport, initial day or two of accommodation).
-To large extent, the Universities have students who pick up the incoming students from airport and arrange for accommodation
+- If possible, offer to assist with the arrival (pick up from the airport, initial day or two of accommodation).
+To large extent, the Universities have students who pick up the incoming students from the airport and arrange for accommodation

 - Be a point of contact, to check in with the student, if there is a local emergency situation (events that are unforeseen)

-- Answer inquiries about safety precautions and crime situation in the city/town to the extent known.
+- Answer inquiries about safety precautions and crime situations in the city/town to the extent known.
 Most Universities have Campus Patrol and Security arrangements.
-However, many students may have never been to US may not be familiar and may be concerned
+However, many students may have never been to the US and may not be familiar with and may be concerned

 - Questions about accommodation – similar to above, Universities provide a lot of information in this regard

-How to get connected with KOJAIN host family program
+How to get connected with the KOJAIN host family program

-- Students: If you are parent or the student who is coming to US we request you to get connected with KOJAIN host family program via sending an email at email@example.com with details of which city/state you are coming and also the name of the University.
+- Students: If you are a parent or a student who is coming to the US we request you to get connected with the KOJAIN host family program by sending an email to email@example.com with details of which city/state you are coming and also the name of the University.

-- Become a host family: If you live in North America and are willing to help the incoming students then we request you to also send email firstname.lastname@example.org with your contact details.
+- Become a host family: If you live in North America and are willing to help the incoming students then we request you also send an email firstname.lastname@example.org with your contact details.